 Well, this is the cheapest way to get around Sri Lanka provided you don’t accidentally hail an unmarked taxi.
 Locals will tell you it’s “not possible” but it is.
 The best part is you’ll definitely end up in some of Sri Lanka’s more uncommon places to visit!

-There’s no ‘Hitching Sri Lanka Guidebook’ (although we do have this sweet guide) but here are a few tips specific on grabbing a ride in this part of the world:
+There’s no ‘Hitching Sri Lanka Guidebook’ (although we do have this sweet Hitchhiking 101 Guide) but here are a few tips specific on grabbing a ride in this part of the world:

 - Wave your hand, signal the direction you’re going, wobble your head (seriously, try it): a thumb may still work but it’s not a universal symbol here.

 - Get someone to write you a sign in Sinhalese and Tamil if possible.
 It’ll grab attention at the very least.